 I’m not a huge traveler but I do like to get out and about every so often.
 I’d like to two vacations a year, maybe more if the trips are more local.
-It was actually one of my Goals this year as well!
+It was actually one of my goals this year as well!
+The Denver vacation is my 2nd one of the year.

 I thought it’d be cool to document some of my trips here on my blog since it doesn’t all have to be financial stuff.
 After all, life is about more than just money.